cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

 The previous handler configuration uses a manager blueprint that needs some fix to the management network subnet dns configuration.
-In addition an inputs file that has everything filled excpet for the username, password and tenant name.
+In addition an inputs file that has everything filled except for the username, password and tenant name.
 Of course, it also configures ``inputs_override`` and ``manager_blueprint_override``.